kubernetes/enhancements/keps/sig-node/20200303-shared-pod-limits.md

 ## Proposal

-The Pod QoS enhancement already implemented in Kubernetes manages resources as a hieararchy of cgroups in the following way:
+The Pod QoS enhancement already implemented in Kubernetes manages resources as a hierarchy of cgroups in the following way:

 <pre>
   kubepods